 What if your business provides goods or services which are VAT exempt or 'out of scope'?
 In this case there is no need to include these items in a UK VAT Return.

-Check whether you have exceeded the 12-month period threshold by adding up all your UK sales.
+Check whether you have exceeded the 12-month period threshold by adding up all UK sales that are not exempt.

 VATable sales items include:

 VAT certification is law if your 12 month VATable turnover exceeds the threshold.
 But, you can apply for an 'exception from VAT registration' if you consider it to be a temporary 'blip' in turnover.

 It is important to check your VAT turnover on a regular basis.
 Monthly is a good idea because late registration can lead to financial penalties.

 There is no time limit to register if you expect the company turnover to be, or realise, over £85,000 in a 30 day period.
-Remember to exclude Vat-exempt goods in your calculations.
+Remember to exclude Vat-exempt goods from the calculation of taxable turnover.

-You can check references on the Government historical information about VAT thresholds.
-This is useful if you think you should have registered in previous tax years.
-It can help if you are unsure whether you should have registered in previous years.
+You can check references on the government historical information about VAT thresholds.
+It is useful if you think you should have registered in previous tax years.

 You can claim for VAT that you paid on goods before your registration.
 Time limits run from your official date of registration and they are: